31 amazing things to do in Sri Lanka, the pearl of the Indian Ocean

 To this day we're still amazed that a simple rope swing could have single-handedly turned a country into a travel 'hot spot', yet that's exactly what happened here in Sri Lanka.
 Thanks to a couple of well-known travel instagrammers, the rope swings on the southern coast went viral on Instagram and before long every single visitor to the country wanted 'that shot'.

-Although a little gimmicky, it really is a heap of fun and, considering the location and stunning tropical setting, is definitely one of the best things to do in Sri Lanka!
+Although a little gimmicky, it really is a heap of fun and, considering the location and stunning tropical setting, is definitely one of the best places to visit in Sri Lanka!
 The best rope swings are located at Dalawella beach and Mihiripenna beach, just south of Unawatuna, although others can be found all the way along the coast.

 There are also a tonne of great things to do in the area, which you can read in our Unawatuna guide.